nightingale/nightingale.github.io/README.md

 To **add a new staff member**, simply click on the staff icon from the navigation bar and then click on the bottom left hand corner where it says "New Staff".
 Fill out the staff member's basic information and then they will be sent an email to sign up for their account.

 To ** add a new classroom **, simply click on the classroom icon from the navigation bar and then click on the bottom left hand corner where it says "New Classroom".
 Fill out the classroom name, click save and it will appear in the tab to the left.
-By clicking on that classroom, you will then have the ability to add subjects, therapists, and students to the classroom by clicking the + button to the right of each one.

 <br>
 ### Adding Trackers